xwmx/bindle/Readme.markdown

 manager like [homebrew](http://brew.sh/) or a language-specific one like [LuaRocks](http://luarocks.org/).

-To run an install script, use a command like:
+To run an install script, use the `dots install` command.
+For example:

     dots install gems.sh

+You can also run all of the install scripts by using the `--all` flag:

+    dots install --all

 For more information, see `dots help install`